Planet

 - Estimation with Derived Figures: When neither reported emissions nor primary data are available, we estimate emissions by applying derived figures to activity-based data.

 Our emission factors are derived mainly from IPCC, ISO, DEFRA, EPA, and IMO.
-We have updated these factors to reflect the most recent publication versions and have also had them independently verified by Validere for accuracy and reliability.
+We update these factors annually to reflect the most recent publication versions and have also had them independently verified by Validere for accuracy and reliability.

 Organizational footprint

 The assets we own and operate cover a wide range of energy and energy-transition related assets.
-This includes terminals and warehousing for storage, bunkering vessels, renewable fuel refineries, gas and power assets and mining activities.
+This includes terminals and warehousing for storage, bunkering vessels, renewable fuel refineries, gas and power assets, forestry and mining activities.

 Scope of reporting

+For the scope of this report, our focus is on assets and activities identified to have the largest impact in terms of emissions.
 This includes activities that involve combustion of fossil fuels and processes prone to atmospheric emissions through venting or similar processes.
-The primary sources include oil and gas production, biofuel refining, mining, and transportation activities.
+The largest sources of emissions include oil and gas production, biofuel refining, mining and transportation activities.
 Assets in the development stage, deemed to have a negligible GHG footprint, have been excluded from our analysis.
 We remain committed to periodically reevaluating their significance and will incorporate these assets into our reporting scope as they progress and develop further.

 On an equity share basis, we have accounted for emissions from the chosen activities and investments in companies where our ownership exceeds 20%.
 The rationale for selecting this threshold is twofold: obtaining accurate data becomes considerably more difficult below this equity level and stakes smaller than this threshold contributes insignificantly to the overall emissions footprint.

-The assets included are three bio-refining, two mining, six upstream oil and gas, one warehouse, one alternative fuel, four terminals, bunkering related and freight business.
+These assets and investments include two bio-refining, two mining, six upstream oil and gas, one forestry, one warehouse, one alternative fuel, five terminals, a bunkering and freight businesses.
 The emissions also include Mercuria offices, data centres, transportation via ship or pipeline and business flights for Mercuria employees.

 Scopes